vmcgargill/CodeQuiz/README.md

 Link: https://vmcgargill.github.io/CodeQuiz/

-In this assignment, I have built a responsive timed quiz that scores the user out of 100%.
+I have built a responsive timed quiz that scores the user out of 100%.
 The quiz keeps track of the user's score and user's high score and even updates the high score when they beat their previous high score.
 Each question